serraict/wetering-production-control/work/doing.md

    - ✓ add view button to show record details
    - ✓ add warning emoji column to indicate errors
 1. Create correction functionality:
-   - Create editor interface for spacing records
+   - ✓ Create editor interface for spacing records
+     - ✓ Fields that are editable are `aantal wz1` and `aantal wz2`.
+     - ✓ If those fields are changed, a message needs to be sent to the optech application to register the correction.
+   - Filter the list to show only record where wdz datum 1 or w is within the date filter range
+     - Use a from and to datetime picker for this
+     - Default values for filter: from now - 2 weeks to now
+   - Design save functionality:
+     1. ✓ Create a CorrectSpacingRecord command as a Pydantic model.
+     2. ✓ Create OpTechClient class in spacing/optech.py:
+        - ✓ Handles CorrectSpacingRecord command.
+        - Method to send correction: `send_correction(partij_code: str, aantal_wz1: Optional[int], aantal_wz2: Optional[int])`
+        - Handle API errors and return success/failure status
+        - Refresh table data on success
+   - Integrate with OpTech API to send corrections to Technison
+   - Implement validation and error handling
    - Integrate into the CLI applications.
 Retrieve specific errors and for each record with that error, issue a correcting command.
-   - Integrate with OpTech API to send corrections to Technison
-   - Implement validation and error handling

 ## Design